|

 " If a little is good more

-flow that should be used before your pulling air into the shielding gas stream.
+maximum flow that should be used before air is pulled into the shielding gas stream.
 It

 defines how much draft or wind can be tolerated in MIG welding and why